Welcome to Chapters, Verse and Volumes - Literary Reviews

 "This volume considers the persistence of the African diasporic consciousness in cyberspace and the digital age.
 Among the ares of concern here are the often overlooked or unacknowledged fact of historical and contemporary black technolust; early technology adoption and mastery, representations of race and the new digital technologies in film, TV, video games and the Internet, and the theorizing of African diasporic issues vis-a-vis the super information highway and other digital media technologies in education, culture and politics."

 And Why In America They Are The Same

 "I decided to write this book after Ronald Reagan's funeral.
 In the long lines of mourners who gathered to pay their respects to the president at the Capitol in Washington and the presidential library in Simi Valley, California, there were very few African Americans...
 Ronald Reagan was not mourned by many African Americans because he was a conservative...
 Conservatism as a philosophy and ideology... is and always has been hostile to the aspirations of Africans in America, incompatible with their struggle for freedom and equality." (p.1 Introduction)

 African Cultural Astronomy - Jarita Holbrook

-"The March 29, 2006, total solar eclipse was a celestial event fortuitiously passing over many of the most modern countries of West Africa: Ghana, Togo, Benin, and Nigeria.
-For those of us researching the cultural astronomy of Africans, it fit into our discourse: a rare celestical event to which Africans would be responding...
+"The March 29, 2006, total solar eclipse was a celestial event fortuitously passing over many of the most modern countries of West Africa: Ghana, Togo, Benin, and Nigeria.
+For those of us researching the cultural astronomy of Africans, it fit into our discourse: a rare celestial event to which Africans would be responding...
 This report details the process of creating the first international conference dedicated to the cultural astronomy of Africans..."

 In Search of Cosmic Order - Juan Antonio Belmonte